Advice to assist parents, teachers and students following fires

 Support for staff

-School staff may also require additional support, especially if they have family or friends who have been affected by the bushfires.
+School staff may also require additional support, especially if they have family or friends who have been affected by previous or current bushfires.
 It is important to take the time to identify those affected and discuss the types of supports that are available.
 Remember that there is no right or wrong way to feel.
 Remember to reach out to family and friends for support.

 After an event like a bushfire, it's common for us to find everyday situations challenging.
 Issues that you would normally manage easily can suddenly feel a struggle.
 Don't ignore the need to care for yourself or to ask for more support.
 Anticipate that the next few weeks will be a difficult time, be patient with changes in your emotional state and have a contingency plan for managing any other difficult situations.